huaminghuangtw/Evergreen-Notes/Permanent-Notes/Failing forward turns setbacks into stepping stones.md

 ---
 title: Failing forward turns setbacks into stepping stones
 created: 2024-11-18T09:18:12
-modified: 2025-08-16T15:02:33
+modified: 2025-08-29T08:30:46
 ---

 > _“Opportunity often comes disguised in the form of misfortune or temporary defeat.” — Napoleon Hill_

-> _“I've missed more than 9,000 shots in my career.
-I've lost almost 300 games.
-Twenty-six times I've been trusted to take the game-winning shot and missed.
-I've failed over and over and over again in my life.
+> _“I’ve missed more than 9,000 shots in my career.
+I’ve lost almost 300 games.
+Twenty-six times I’ve been trusted to take the game-winning shot and missed.
+I’ve failed over and over and over again in my life.
 And that is why I succeed.” — Michael Jordan_

 > _“Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.” — Samuel Beckett_